 When performing text layout using a particular variation instance of a variable font, the application will need to obtain adjusted glyph metrics for that instance.
 The application obtains default values from the 'hmtx' and 'glyf' tables, and uses the 'HVAR' table to obtain interpolated adjustment values that are applied to the defaults.

 Delta-set indices are obtained based on the glyph ID.
-If there is no delta-set index mapping table for advance widths, then glyph IDs implicitly provide the indices: for a given glyph ID, the delta-set outer-level index is zero, and the glyph ID is the delta-set inner-level index.
-If delta-set index mappings are provided, glyph IDs are used to lookup a mapping entry, which provides the outer- and inner-level delta-set indices in a packed format.
+If there is no delta-set index mapping subtable for advance widths (advanceWidthMappingOffset is NULL), then glyph IDs implicitly provide the indices: for a given glyph ID, the delta-set outer-level index is zero, and the glyph ID is the delta-set inner-level index.
+If delta-set index mapping table is provided, glyph IDs are used to lookup a mapping entry, which provides the outer- and inner-level delta-set indices in a packed format.
 See 7.2.3.1 for details.

 The delta-set indices are used to reference a delta set for the target advance width or side bearing within the item variation store.
 The two-level organization of data within the item variation store is described in subclause 7.2.
 Each delta set includes different deltas that apply to variation instances falling within different regions of the variation space.
 The process by which the deltas are processed to derive an interpolated value for a given target item is described in subclause 7.1.